How to Make Purple Dead Nettle Salve Easily: A Step-by-Step Guide

 Begin by taking 7 grams of beeswax, I carefully grate it off the block with a cheese grater.
 Add in 47 grams of strained, infused oil and stir until the two are combined.

-Again with the saucepan, make another double boiler by setting the mason jar of wax and oil in the center of a saucepan of water.
+With the saucepan, make another double boiler by setting the mason jar of wax and oil in the center of a saucepan of water.
 Place on medium heat.

 Once wax is melted remove from heat, stir, and add essential oils if using.
 Pour the salve into a jar or tin and allow it to cool and solidify before using.
 It will make about 2 ounces.

-How to use Salve
+How to use Purple Dead Nettle Salve

 To use dead nettle salve, simply apply a small amount to the affected area.
 Massage the salve into the skin until it is absorbed.
 Repeat this process two to three times daily, or as often as needed.

-This is a great base recipe and can be added to and enhanced by using plants such as yarrow, calendula, plantain.
+This is a great base recipe and can be added to and enhanced by using plants such as yarrow, calendula, and plantain.

 That’s it!
 You’ve just made your own purple dead nettle salve.
 Use it as needed to soothe skin irritations, or simply as a luxurious moisturizer.
 Enjoy!